Welcome to

 THEMES - SLAVERY, FREEDOM

-This book was published as a tribute to its author, Virginia Hamilton, who wrote numerous stories detailing the black experience.
-The beautiful illustrations beg for the story to be read aloud.
+This book was published as a tribute to its author, Virginia Hamilton, who wrote numerous stories detailing the Black experience.
+The beautiful illustrations begs for the story to be read aloud.
 Readers will learn of the harsh treatment suffered by slaves at the hands of the overseer.
 According to an old folktale, an elderly slave named Toby used his magical powers which enabled some suffering slaves to fly away to freedom.
 This book can be used to supplement a unit on Black History, the Civil War, or related areas.
 The content offers much for class discussion.

-GENRE - AMERICAN FOLKTALE
+GENRE - AFRICAN FOLKTALE

 FOR DEVELOPING YOUNG MINDS